ajeetkumarrauniyar/React-JS-Minor/README.md

 ### Random Password Generator

-- **Description**:It allows users to generate passwords with customizable length and the option to include numbers and special characters.
+- **Description**: It allows users to generate passwords with customizable length and the option to include numbers and special characters.
 The generated password can be copied to the clipboard with a single click.
 - **Features**:
   - Generate passwords with a customizable length (4 to 20 characters).
   - Option to include numbers in the generated password.